Mental health: How to ask for help – before you hit breaking point

 The biggest reason I went into a mental breakdown was because I didn’t ask for help.
-That was five years ago and a lot has changed in terms of conversations about mental health.
+That was several years ago and a lot has changed in terms of conversations about mental health.
 But when asking my coaching clients why they haven’t sought help sooner, they often say they don’t feel they can or should seek help – many of them use the phrase ‘there are people worse off than me’.
 That may be the case, but it doesn’t make how one is feeling any less valid.

 If you continue to ignore negative emotions like anxiety or feeling overwhelmed, it may lead to an explosion of emotional snapping – a pressure cooker effect.
 There will be an explosion of hissing steam, if we choose to ignore the warning whistling signs.
 The best way to acknowledge these emotions is by shouting out.